 Factoring in the environment

 CVSSv3 allows you to perform calculations on the base score, including factoring in environmental metrics.
 Based on the potential for collateral damage, asset criticality, and the target distribution, you can adjust the score up and down.
 You can also factor in temporal metrics, like the availability of an update and whether the update is official or not, the availability and quality of the associated exploits, and the credibility of the report.

 This tailors the score to your environment.
 I’ve worked in both extremes.
 In the 90s I worked in an environment where every system had a direct connection to the Internet, with no firewall.
 I’ve also worked in classified environments where the systems had no connection to any other network whatsoever.
-In the former environment, almost anything can become a 10.
+In the former environment, almost any Critical vulnerability, and perhaps certain highs can become a 10.
 In the latter, it’s difficult for any given vulnerability to remain a 10.
 It’s possible, but difficult.

 The problem with these factors is most organizations don’t have the information available to use it properly.
 You can’t do the environmental calculations when you don’t know how many assets you have, what kind of data they store, and what other systems they talk to.
 That sounds like something they should know, but it’s rare.
 I’ve seen companies who had those kinds of lists, but I’m always surprised when I see them.
 Usually I have to help them build them, and usually that takes a lot of time.